codeClinicLab/php_assignment/README.md

 ## php artisan config:clear
 ## php artisan cache:clear

 By doing this this will pick the latest changes.
 I have tried to make this application super handy . if you have further question please feel free to connect with me on my handle. thanks

+Login Creds will be same as api

+email : ahsoka.tano@q.agency
+password : Kryze4President